rico345100/socket.io-file/readme.md

 - String name: Name of the file
 - Number size: Size of the file(bytes)
 - String uploadDir: Directory for writing.
+- Object data: An arbitrary data object that was passed to the client's upload()-function.

 #### stream
 Fired on getting chunks from client.
 Argument has: